Tag Archives: WTF?

 (Alternative title: “Sometimes, he has many, many complaints about a novel and some concerns about reviewing it.”)
 Remember when, several weeks ago, I shared a short poem by Robert Frost, along with an explanation of the difference between populous and … Continue reading

 ‘I don’t have to edit my manuscript or hire a copyeditor, the publisher will have someone do that for me.’
 I hear (read) this a lot.
 First of all, friends, you may have noticed that traditional publishers (the smaller presses … Continue reading

 Back for more, are you?
-Is it horrified fascination that brings you here, or are you hoping to learn a bit about what can go horribly, horribly wrong if an author chooses the wrong (not competent, not familiar with the … Continue reading
+Is it horrified fascination that brings you here, or are you hoping to learn a bit about what can go very, very badly if an author chooses the wrong (not competent, not familiar with the … Continue reading

 The Chicago Manual of Style: When independent clauses are joined by and, but, so, yet, or any other conjunction, a comma precedes the conjunction.
 The Associated Press Stylebook: When a conjunction such as and, but, or for links two clauses … Continue reading

 Say it loudly for the people in the back: Linking verbs are not passive voice.
 (Someone on Facebook posted a ridiculous declaration about grammar, so I’m ridiculing it.
 Besides, the spreading of misinformation annoys the hell out of me, and somebody … Continue reading